JanieLiu642/fiverr/README.md

-1. Download data.csv onto the computer and key in the GPT content into respective columns.
+1. Download data.csv onto the computer and key in new content into respective columns.
 Category: restaurant, hotel, transport, activity

 2. Go to https://www.convertcsv.com/csv-to-json.htm to upload the data.csv and convert it into data.json.